wgirhad/resume/README.md

 **Junior Software Developer**, Mar.
 2014 - Jun.
 2015
 - Rewritten the application that re-counted the stock inventory.
 The new version executed 500% faster
 - Added Bootstrap + AngularJS to the web platform allowing richer UIs to be created
-- Convinced my work mates to start using a Code Versioning System
+- Convinced my workmates to start using a Code Versioning System
 - Developed many, many CRUDs

 ### Freelance